Ricky Rudd: 2000–2005

-After many rumors and speculation, Rudd was hired to pilot the No. 28 Texaco/Havoline-sponsored Ford Taurus for Robert Yates Racing in 2000.
+After many rumors and speculation, Rudd was hired to pilot the No. 28 Texaco/Havoline Ford Taurus for Robert Yates Racing in 2000.
 Although he still did not win any races that season, he did have two poles and moved to fifth in the points standings, a 26-spot improvement over the previous season.
 In 2001, Rudd got his first win in three years at Pocono, followed by another win at Richmond late in the season.
-He also matched a career-high 14 top-five finishes.
-Rudd scored his final win at Sonoma in 2002, but dropped to 10th in points.
+He also matched a career-high fourteen top-five finishes.
+Rudd scored his final win at Sonoma in 2002, but dropped to tenth in points.
 Following the fall Richmond race, Rudd had a heated argument with RYR engine specialist Larry Lackey on pit road, with Lackey punching Rudd in the face and Rudd retaliating with a water bottle.
 Rudd was fined US$5,000 and placed on probation while Lackey was fined US$10,000 before resigning from his position at RYR.
 Rudd left RYR at the end of the 2002 season.

 In 2003, Rudd signed to drive the No. 21 Ford for Wood Brothers Racing, replacing Elliott Sadler, who took over Rudd's seat at RYR.
-Rudd scored four top-fives and a 23rd-place finish in points that year.
+Rudd scored four top-fives and a 23rd place finish in points that year.
 The following year, he won his final career pole at Talladega, but fell a spot in the standings.
-He was able to recover to earn nine top 10s in 2005 and improved to 21st in points.
-The closest he came to winning a race between 2003 and 2005 was at Sonoma in 2005, when he led several laps and finished second to Tony Stewart after being passed by him with nine laps to go.
+He was able to recover to earn nine top-tens in 2005 and improved to 21st in points.
+The closest he came to winning a race between 2003 and 2005 was at Sonoma in 2005, when he led several laps and finished 2nd to Tony Stewart after being passed by him with nine laps to go.

-At the end of the 2005 season, Rudd left the No. 21 team and announced he would "take a break from racing", although he would not effectively retire.
+At the end of the 2005 season, Rudd left the No. 21 team and announced he would "take a break from racing", although he was not retiring.
 At the time he was known as NASCAR's "ironman", or record holder for most consecutive starts, ending at 788, and holding the record until it was surpassed by Jeff Gordon in 2015.